 The potential for study growth in the healthcare field means numerous promising career options.
 Career openings in the healthcare field will extend to a variety of levels of education and work experience.
 Fortunately, for those who are eager to pursue a rewarding career in healthcare, you can get a start in the industry in as few as 15 months as a Health Information Technician or take a Healthcare Manager.

 Before you start your job search, it will be helpful to determine the setting you want to work in.
 For example, hospitals will be staffing more critical care nurses while registered nurses and other patient care positions may have more opportunities at outpatient sites, such as clinics or other non-critical medical facilities.

 Obamacare will be fully implemented early next year.
 Start preparing for a healthcare career by earning a degree in Healthcare Management or Healthcare Information Technology now.
 Both programs take just 15 months to complete.
 The Healthcare Management program is part of our Degree Completion Program that allows students to apply previously-earned college credits toward a bachelor’s degree that takes just 15 months to complete.

 The Healthcare Information Technology program is an associate’s degree program that also takes 15 months to complete.
 Both degree programs prepare students for in-demand careers in the healthcare field.
-Request a free Healthcare Career Guide to learn more about how Fremont College can prepare you for a job in the healthcare field.
+Request a free Healthcare Career Guide to learn more about how Fremont University can prepare you for a job in the healthcare field.